If you can open Excel but freeze when someone asks for a SUM, this is the day that fixes it.

 - Format a worksheet so a manager can read it without squinting.

-- Getting around the grid.
-The ribbon, navigating without the mouse, understanding what cells, ranges, and worksheets actually are.
+- Move around a workbook without reaching for the mouse.
+The ribbon, keyboard navigation, and what cells, ranges, and worksheets actually are.
 This sounds basic until you watch someone fight it.

 Real examples we’ll work through